What broadband speed do I need?

 Standard vs fibre broadband

 The majority of broadband packages in the UK use ADSL technology and so transmit data over the existing phone network.
-This means they're widely available (BT estimates it has 99% coverage) though download speeds are limited to around 16 megabits per second (Mbps) and it can be far less if you live a long way from the nearest telephone exchange.
+This means they're widely available (BT estimates it has 99% coverage) though download speeds are limited to up to 17 megabits per second (Mbps) and it can be far less if you live a long way from the nearest telephone exchange.

 Superfast packages use more efficient fibre optic cables to transmit data (though most switch to the phone line for the final leg into your house).
 This means they can reach far faster speeds (Virgin offers a 200Mbps package) though prices are higher and they're not available in all parts of the country.